lavanyanigam/VLG-Blog/blog.md

 by generating entire token maps at each scale instead of individual tokens as per recent study on its computational limits[^3].

 ## Inference Speed
-During inference

-* Diffusion models require iterative denoising across many timesteps.
-* VARs generate images across a small number of scales(typically very few steps).
+During inference diffusion models require iterative denoising across many timesteps while VARs generate images across a small number of scales.

-That's why VARs take less time during inference than diffusion models.
+This can lead to faster inference speed on the same setups.

 ![](images_blog/inference.png)